Find Out if Invisalign is Right for You

 Invisalign® is preferable to veneers in many cases because unlike veneers, Invisalign® actually straightens the teeth.
 Veneers are thin covers that the dentist permanently affixes to the teeth.
 Teeth must be etched beforehand, meaning that to remove dental veneers, an alternative covering must be constructed.
 In addition to being somewhat expensive, veneers can break and often last for less than 20 years.

 Invisalign uses a clear plastic aligner that snaps over your teeth.
 You wear the aligner for 18-20 hours a day and take it out when you eat and when you brush and floss your teeth.
 Every two weeks you get a new aligner with a slightly different shape.
 Your teeth gradually move to their new position over the course of 20 to 30 aligners.

 What is it like to wear Invisalign?

 Unlike traditional braces, which require 1-2 hours of chair time, Invisalign trays just pop in.
 When it’s time to eat, you just pop them out.
-Same goes for brushing and flossing.
+The same goes for brushing and flossing.